kubernetes/enhancements/keps/sig-apps/0753-sidecarcontainers.md

 This will change the Pod startup to look like this:
 * Init containers start
 * Init containers finish
-* Sidecars start
+* PreSidecars start
-* Sidecars become ready
+* PreSidecars become ready
 * Containers start
+* PostSidecars start
+* PostSidecars become ready

-During pod termination sidecars will be terminated last:
+During pod termination, `PreSidecar` and `PostSidecar` containers are considered equally and will be terminated last:
 * Containers sent SIGTERM
 * Once all Containers have exited: Sidecars sent SIGTERM